-In 1718, the Frenchmen Sieur de Bienville founded a strategic port city five feet below sea level, near the juncture of the Mississippi and the Gulf of Mexico.
-The new city, or ville, was named La nouvelle Orleans for Philippe, Duc d'Orleans, and centered around the Place d'Arms (later to be known as Jackson Square.
+In 1718, the Frenchman Sieur de Bienville founded a strategic port city five feet below sea level, near the juncture of the Mississippi and the Gulf of Mexico.
+The new city, or ville, was named La nouvelle Orleans for Philippe, Duc d'Orleans, and centered around the Place d'Armes (later to be known as Jackson Square.
 The original city was confined to the area we now call the French Quarter or Vieux Carre (Old Square).

 In 1762, either because he lost a bet, or because the royal coffers were exhausted, Louis XV gave Louisiana to his Spanish cousin, King Charles III.
 Spanish rule was relatively short -- lasting until 1801 -- but Spain would leave a lasting imprint on the city.

 In 1788, the city went up in flames, incinerating over 800 buildings.
 New Orleans was still recovering when a second fire in 1794 destroyed 200 structures.
 One of the only French structures to survive these fires is the Old Ursuline Convent (1100 Chartres).
 Completed in 1752, it is the oldest building in the Mississippi River Valley.
 This means that most of the buildings you see in the French Quarter were actually constructed by the Spanish.

 In 1801 Louisiana ceded back to France, but only two years later Napoleon sold the territory to the United States in the Louisiana Purchase of 1803, effectively doubling the size of the U.S.A.
 At a cost of only $15 million, it was considered one of the greatest real estate bargains in history.

 After the Louisiana Purchase, Americans arrived en masse as did European immigrants from Germany, Ireland and Sicily.